 Pest Control in Orchids

 Ants can also put an end to your efforts of growing orchids.
 The moist and warms conditions around the orchid roots are quite congenial for them.
 I found them building nests inside the coconut husks and underneath the small pebbles in the pots.
 Once I even noticed a whole colony of ants shifting with their eggs into my orchid pots!
 Once inside they eat the roots and also harbour harmful bacteria and virus.
 A very effective way to drive away ants is to spray Kerosene oil on to the plants.
-I did not notice any harmful effect of Kerosene on orchids, but was quite relieved to see ants vanish.
+I did not notice any harmful effect of Kerosene on orchids and was quite relieved to see ants vanish.
 Kerosene also drives away other pests like crows, slugs etc.

 Content copyright © 2018 by Anu Dharmani.
 All rights reserved.

-This content was written by Anu Dubey Dharmani.
+This content was written by Anu Dharmani.
 If you wish to use this content in any manner, you need written permission.
-Contact Anu Dubey Dharmani for details.
+Contact Anu Dharmani for details.